Get in Touch

 Module 5: Implementing AI Projects and Systems for Government

 • This module outlines the processes of mapping, planning, and scoping AI projects, testing and validating AI systems during development, and managing and monitoring AI systems after deployment.
-Upon completion of this module, participants will be able to:
+Upon completion of this module, you will be able to:

 • Describe and explain the key steps in the AI system planning phase.